yellowmachine/yellow-machine/README.md

 type Close = (err?: boolean, data?: any)=>boolean;

 function someProducerConsumer({data, ctx}){
-    // do something with data and return any data ctx.close(); // call close programatically
+    // do something with data
-    return //some data
+    ctx.close(); // call close programatically if you want return //some data
 }